 send all foam cyclic cyc1 cyc2 cx patch in patch out wall wall will write the so called polyMesh description to the file-system.
-After the send command the set (all) with the mesh is specified, then the format (foam), then cyclic boundary conditions (cyclic cyc1 cyc2 cx) between set cyc1 and cyc2 of the axi-symmetric case around x (cx), then boundary conditions of type patch for set "in" (patch in), then boundary conditions of type patch for set "out" (patch out) and boundary conditions of type wall for set "wall" (wall wall).
+After the send command the set (all) with the mesh is specified, then the format (foam), then cyclic boundary conditions (cyclic cycl cycl cycl cycl cycl and cycl of the axi-symmetric case around x (cx), then boundary conditions of type patch for set "in" (patch in), then boundary conditions of type patch for set "out" (patch out) and boundary conditions of type wall for set "wall" (wall wall).